silvercircle/silvercircle.github.io/_got-theories/jon/jon-is-the-azor-ahai.md

 [^dragonblood]: In episode 5, when Dany returns from the battle against the Lannister army, Jon
     interacts with Drogon and doesn't seem to be afraid.
 Also, Drogon allows Jon to touch him, which leaves Dany somewhat startled.
 [Video](https://www.youtube.com/watch?v=rlesc2MYVoA)

+[^Lordoflight]: The native name for the Lord Of Light, a deity worshiped in large parts of Essos.
+    It is also known as the God of Flame and Shadow or simply the Red God.
+The religion is actually not a monotheistic one, because there is also the God Of Darkness, also often referred to as the Great Other.
+Followers of the faith of R'hllor believe that these two deities are at constant conflict and the long night, which occurs every few thousand years and is about to occur during the events of Game Of Thrones, is a creation of the Great Other.

 {% include content/got/got-theory-footer.md %}